StatCan/gensol-gseries/README.md

 ## Description

-R version of Statistics Canada’s (StatCan) generalized system **G-Series** initially developed in SAS<sup>®</sup>.
-This project is devoted to G-Series in R (package gseries).
+R version of Statistics Canada’s (StatCan) generalized system **G‑Series** initially developed in SAS<sup>®</sup>.
+This project is devoted to G‑Series in R (package gseries).
 Email us at
 <g-series@statcan.gc.ca> for information about the SAS<sup>®</sup>
 versions.

 > ***Note - StatCan intranet***
-> StatCan employees can also visit the G-Series Confluence page on the
+> StatCan employees can also visit the G‑Series Confluence page on the
 > agency’s intranet (search for “G-Series \| G-Séries” in Confluence) as
-> well as the G-Series GitLab development project also hosted on the
+> well as the G‑Series GitLab development project also hosted on the
 > agency’s intranet (search for “G-Series in R - G-Séries en R” in
 > GitLab).
 The latter includes information and instructions specific to
 > the StatCan IT infrastructure (e.g., Artifactory and GitLab); see file
 > `index_StatCan.md` in the GitLab project root folder.

-G-Series 3.0 (package gseries 3.0.0) is the initial open-source version of the software.
+G‑Series 3.0 (package gseries 3.0.0) is the initial open-source version of the software.
 It includes the rewriting in R of all SAS<sup>®</sup>
 G‑Series 2.0 functionalities, that is PROC BENCHMARKING, PROC TSRAKING and macro ***GSeriesTSBalancing*** along with a function for